HarvestX/ros2_deb_builder/README.md

 ## Access apt Server

 You can now use <http://localhost/> as the apt server.
-If it is the first time for your machine to access, [follow this instruction](./doc/apt-repo-setup.md) to setup the apt server.
+If it is the first time for your machine to access, [follow this instruction](./doc/apt-repo-setup.md) to access the apt server.

 ## FAQ